Cresskill, New Jersey: Local government

 Cresskill is governed under the borough form of New Jersey municipal government, which is used in 218 municipalities (of the 564) statewide, making it the most common form of government in New Jersey.
 The governing body is comprised of the mayor and the borough council, with all positions elected at-large on a partisan basis as part of the November general election.
 A mayor is elected directly by the voters to a four-year term of office.
 The borough council includes six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.
 The borough form of government used by Cresskill is a "weak mayor / strong council" government in which council members act as the legislative body with the mayor presiding at meetings and voting only in the event of a tie.
 The mayor can veto ordinances subject to an override by a two-thirds majority vote of the council.
 The mayor makes committee and liaison assignments for council members, and most appointments are made by the mayor with the advice and consent of the council.

+As of 2026, the mayor of the Borough of Cresskill is Republican John Morgan, who was appointed to serve a term of office ending on December 31, 2027.
+Members of the Cresskill Borough Council are Saverio Costa (R, 2028), Cheryl Furio (R, 2028), Arthur J. McLaughlin (D, 2026), Hector Olmo (R, 2026), Kathleen Savas (D, 2027), and Kathy M. Schultz-Rummel (R, 2027).

-As of February 2025, the position of the mayor of the Borough of Cresskill was filled by John Morgan, who previously held the position of President the Board of Health; Morgan will serve on an interim basis until the November 2025 general election, when voters will choose a candidate to serve the remainder of the term of office.
-This position was filled following the death in February 2025 of Republican Benedict Romeo, who was serving a term of office ending December 31, 2027; he had been serving his sixth term as mayor, having first been elected to the position in 1999.
-Members of the Cresskill Borough Council are Leslie Kaplan (D, 2025), Arthur J. McLaughlin (D, 2026), Hector Olmo (R, 2026), Kathleen Savas (D, 2027), Kathy M. Schultz-Rummel (R, 2027) and Mark Spina (R, 2025).
+In February 2025, following the death of long time mayor Republican Benedict Romeo, the position of the mayor of the Borough of Cresskill was filled by John Morgan.
+Morgan who previously held the position of President the Board of Health, served on an interim basis until the November 2025, and then was elected in the November 2025 elections.
+Long time mayor Benedict Romeo served six terms as mayor, having first been elected to the position in 1999 died at the age of 77.